Archduke Eugen of Austria: World War I

 During the First Battle of the Isonzo Eugen traveled back and forth behind the front.
 He attended many conferences, appeared on the front lines and encouraged the troops and in this way achieved great popularity.
 At the same time he managed the rear areas in order to guarantee the best possible supply to the forward troops.

-Before the great attack from the South Tyrol which took take place in the spring of 1916 Eugen assumed command as army group commander of the 11th and 3rd armies and took up headquarters at the estate of his cousin, the Graf von Bozen und Maurer, just outside Bozen (Bolzano).
+Before the great attack from the South Tyrol which took place in the spring of 1916, Eugen assumed command as army group commander of the 11th and 3rd armies and took up headquarters at the estate of his cousin, the Graf von Bozen und Maurer, just outside Bozen (Bolzano).
 After initial success, the attack had to be broken off in consequence of the danger posed to the Russian front following the Brusilov offensive of June 1916 and the subsequent transfer of formations to that threatened front.
 However, after breaking off the offensive, Archduke Eugen successfully withdrew his troops in the second half of June 1916 into secure positions.

-In the further course of the war Eugen had to transfer more and more of his troops to the hard fighting Isonzo Army so that he soon had to manage without reserves in his own theatre of operations.
+As the war progressed, Eugen had to transfer more and more of his troops to the hard fighting Isonzo Army so that he soon had to manage without reserves in his own theatre of operations.
 Although he had only a very limited forces holding the Tyrolean front, he never considered withdrawing further and shortening his line.
 He was too personally attached to the land to do that.